 - There are still sentence structure problems where they put the order backwards, etc. So if your girl is having these problems, stop her and ask her to think about her sentence.
 Please do not tell her the correct form until she tries.

 - They need practice in reading or hearing a passage and then responding to questions.
 In part, this is a result of their educational system where they are taught to listen, copy and return what the teacher said without thinking or interpreting.
 Professional work and call center work is about understanding, interpreting and solving problems in one form or another.

 The curriculum has changed to include a new series of instructional books designed to have more thinking topics with grammar and discussion exercises.

 YOUR WEEKLY LESSON FORMAT

-- Develop critical thinking and problem solving; example – what factors go in to job choice.
+- Develop critical thinking and problem solving; for example – what factors go in to job choice.

 - Demand complete thought responses (versus yes and no).
 Require justification or reasons for responses.